 The next ice cream in our Ice ice, Baby! series is one for the adults: a delightfully decadent Baileys Irish ice cream.

-I found it much easier to separate the eggs immediately after they came out of the fridge.
-Still, you must wait for them to reach room temperature before whisking them.
+For some reason – and I am not sure of the science behind it – I found it much easier to separate the eggs immediately after I took them out of the fridge.
+Still, it is best if you wait for them to reach room temperature before whisking them as this reduces the chance that the custard will curdle.

-If you end up with lumps (like the skin that forms on the top), don’t worry.
-You can pass it through a sieve.
+If things don’t work and you end up with big lumps (like the skin that forms on the top), don’t worry.
+You can pass the mixture through a sieve to remove the lumps.

-If your ‘custard’ does start to separate, just wait for it to cool and hit it with a blender to mix in any lumps, just as you would with an egg custard.
+If your ‘custard’ start to separate, just wait for it to cool.
+When it has cooled, and hit it with a blender to mix in any lumps, just as you would with an egg custard.

 The great thing about adding Baileys (or any alcohol) to the recipe is that it keeps the ice cream from freezing solid in the deep freeze.
-No more need to wait half an hour before you can have some!
+This means you won’t have to wait half an hour after taking it out of the freezer to be able to scoop some Baileys Irish ice cream into your bowl!

-For extra decadence, add some small dark chocolate chips at the end of the freezing cycle.
-Alternatively, try chocolate covered malt balls or chocolate covered coffee beans.
+For extra decadent Baileys Irish ice cream, add some small dark chocolate chips at the end of the freezing cycle.
+Alternatively – and this is my personal favourite – try chocolate covered malt balls or chocolate-covered coffee beans.
+Delicious!

 For an alternative (and one of my best friends from university will know exactly what I am talking about): try Kahlúa with chocolate malt balls (especially dark chocolate malt balls).
 Delicious!
 You probably won’t need as much Kahlúa (about a third of a cup), but that is still enough to make it creamy.